CyberBoyAyush/CappyChat/README.md

 ## 🎪 What's This Magical Creation?

-AtChat is a **next-generation AI chat platform** that combines the power of multiple AI models with a sleek, responsive interface.
+AVChat is a **next-generation AI chat platform** that combines the power of multiple AI models with a sleek, responsive interface.
 Think of it as the Swiss Army knife of chat applications, but instead of tiny scissors and a weird hook thing, you get:

 - 🤖 **Multiple AI Models**: From OpenAI's to Sonnet, we've got them all!
 - ⚡ **Real-time Sync**: Works across devices faster than a cat knocking things off a table